Why You Need an Onboarding Program for New Salespeople

 Create on-demand offerings for training.
 You can use these to reinforce your intro training and to provide product information.
 Create small modules based on steps in your sales process.
-Make sure this training is mobile-ready to enable on the go training.
+Make sure this training is mobile-ready to enable on-the-go activity.

 Make it fun.
 You can use game tools to inform and test your new salespeople.
-One report by Aberdeen found that companies using gaming techniques in the hiring process increased engagement of new staff by 48%.
-You can use simple online tools such as Survey Monkey or more involved gamification platforms such as Axonify, Zunos, Gameffective or iPresent.
+One report by Aberdeen found that companies using gaming techniques in the hiring process increased new staff engagement by 48%.
+You can use simple online tools such as Survey Monkey or more involved gamification platforms such as Axonify, Zunos, Gameffective, or iPresent.

 A benefit of using games to teach is how easy it is to assess the training’s success.
 Administrators can immediately review results and get feedback on how much new hires are learning.

 Google Hangouts (to enable joint sales phone calls)

 You can use Google Hangouts to allow new salespeople to observe a senior salesperson making online presentations to prospects.